Osteoarthritis of the Hip

-In America, there are over 10 million people reported to be diagnosed with osteoarthritis.
-You can develop the disease even if you do not have any risk factors, though you are more likely to get it if you have a family history of osteoarthritis.
+In America, reports are there are over 10 million people diagnosed with osteoarthritis.
+You can develop the disease even if you do not have any risk factors.
+However, you are more likely to get it if you have a family history of osteoarthritis.
 Elderly, obese, or hip cartilage stress injured people will also be at increased risk.

-If treatment is not obtained for osteoarthritis, the condition will worsen until resting no longer alleviates the pain.
-The gip joints will get stiff and inflamed, cartilage will wear away completely which greatly increases the pain felt by the patient as the bones rub directly against each other.
-Patients often become less active in a bid to reduce and avoid the pain, however, the muscles controlling the joint weakens due to inactivity, thus causing the patient to limp.
+If a patient does not receive osteoarthritis treatment, it will worsen until resting no longer alleviates the pain.
+The gip joints will get stiff and inflamed; cartilage will wear away completely, significantly increasing the patient’s pain as the bones rub directly against each other.
+Patients often become less active to reduce and avoid the problem.
+However, the muscles controlling the joint weakens due to inactivity, thus causing the patient to limp.

-Here at KSF, we offer two types of treatment for osteoarthritis based on the progression of the disease in the patient.
-The effects of osteoarthritis cannot be reversed, however, our recommended non-surgical treatment for patients with early symptoms can help to reduce pain, disability and slow down the progression of the disease.
-In cases where patients are experiencing severe symptoms of the disease, our team of specialists will recommend surgical treatment.
+Here at KSF, we offer two types of treatment for osteoarthritis based on the disease’s progression in the patient.
+Osteoarthritis cannot be reversed.
+However, our recommended non-surgical treatment for patients with early symptoms can reduce pain and disability and slow down the disease’s progression.
+In cases where patients are experiencing severe disease symptoms, our team of specialists will recommend surgical treatment.

-When a patient is in the later stages of osteoarthritis and experiencing severe symptoms our specialist team recommends surgical treatment.
-This entails the patient receiving a two-piece ball and socket replacement for the hip joint.
-This will cure the pain and improve the patient’s ability to walk.
+When a patient is in the later stages of osteoarthritis and experiencing severe symptoms, our specialist team recommends surgical treatment.
+Surgery entails the patient receiving a two-piece ball and socket replacement for the hip joint.
+This replacement will cure the pain and improve the patient’s ability to walk.

 When a patient is in the early stages of osteoarthritis we offer the following course of treatment: